tgoc99/llmbox/docs/personifeed-architecture.md

 ## Conclusion

 personi[feed] leverages the robust foundation of llmbox to deliver a personalized daily newsletter service with minimal development time.
-By reusing **60-70% of llmbox's codebase** (logging, retry logic, OpenAI integration, SendGrid handling, Next.js setup), the project achieves **50-60% faster development** compared to building from scratch.
+By reusing **70% of llmbox's codebase** (logging, retry logic, OpenAI integration, SendGrid handling, complete Next.js infrastructure), the project achieves **50-60% faster development** compared to building from scratch.

 The database-backed architecture introduces persistence for user preferences and newsletter history, while scheduled cron execution replaces webhook-triggered processing.
+The web interface is deployed as a new route (`/personifeed`) within the existing llmbox.pro Next.js application, eliminating the need for separate deployment infrastructure.
 The result is a scalable, cost-effective MVP that can be deployed in **2-3 weeks** and supports future growth and feature expansion.

 **Key Reuse Benefits:**
 - Battle-tested OpenAI and SendGrid integrations
 - Structured logging and error handling
-- Modern Next.js + TailwindCSS web infrastructure
+- Complete Next.js + TailwindCSS web infrastructure (shared deployment)
 - Retry logic with exponential backoff
 - Configuration management patterns
+- Single deployment pipeline for both services

 **Next Steps:**
 1. Refactor shared utilities into `supabase/functions/_shared/` directory (following Supabase best practices)